Ritishshelke007/React-Todo-app/README.md

-# 📰 NewsWave: React.js News App
+# React Todo App

-NewsWave is a responsive news application built using React.js and Tailwind CSS.
-It leverages the NewsNow API to provide real-time news articles from various countries around the world.
+A simple Todo app built using React.js and Tailwind CSS that allows you to add and manage tasks.
+Tasks are stored in local storage, ensuring data persistence even after refreshing the page.

-## ✔️ Features
+## Features

-- Browse the latest news articles from different countries.
+- Add new tasks to your Todo list.
-- Filter news articles by category for a personalized reading experience.
+- Mark tasks as completed or uncompleted.
-- Responsive design that works seamlessly on various devices.
+- Delete tasks individually.
-- Clean and intuitive user interface for easy navigation.
+- Task data is stored in local storage for data persistence.

-## 🚀 Demo
+## Demo

-Check out the live demo of the NewsWave app 👉🏽: https://newswave-free.vercel.app
+Check out the live demo of the Todo app 👉🏽https://self-todo.vercel.app.